* Asian ex-Japan shares dip, Nikkei sheds 1.4 pct

 By Dominic Lau

 Market reaction was muted to a slowdown in China’s annual consumer inflation in December, which decelerated to 2.5 percent from the previous month’s 3 percent, more than the market had expected.

-MSCI’s broadest index of Asia-Pacific shares outside Japan shed 1.5 percent, giving up some of its 1.9 percent bounce in
+MSCI’s broadest index of Asia-Pacific shares outside Japan shed 0.4 percent after snapping a five-day losing streak on Wednesday.

+Despite the yen’s weakness, Japan’s Nikkei benchmark shed 1.5 percent, giving up some of its 1.9 percent bounce in the previous session after losing nearly 3 percent in the first two trading days of 2014.

 Financial bookmakers expected UK, German and French shares